Graph Quantum Magic Squares and Free Spectrahedra: Notations and background

 In the classical setting, an automorphism of a graph \(\Gamma\) with adjacency matrix \(A_\Gamma\) is a permutation matrix \(P\in \mathrm{Mat}_n(\{0,1\})\) such that \(PA_\Gamma=A_\Gamma P\).
 The set of all such matrices forms the automorphism \(\mathrm{Aut(\Gamma)}\).

-In the quantum setting, instead of scalars \(\{0,1\}\), we allow the entries to be elements of a unital C\(^*\)-algebra.
+In the quantum setting, instead of scalars \(\{0,1\}\), the entries are elements of a unital C\(^*\)-algebra.
 A matrix is called a \emph{quantum permutation matrix} if its entries are projections \(p_{ij}\) such that every row and column sums to the identity.